Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 1. Production Environment:
    - Two separate instances: LedgerSpace and SearchSpace
-   - Deployed on AWS EC2 instances (m5.medium)
+   - Deployed on AWS EC2 instances (r5.12xlarge)

 2. Staging Environment:
-   - One instance (combined LedgerSpace and SearchSpace)
+   - Two instances: LedgerSpace and SearchSpace
-   - Deployed on AWS EC2 instance (t3.medium)
+   - Deployed on AWS EC2 instances (r5.2xlarge)

 3. Development Environment:
-   - Up to six instances as needed
+   - Two instances: LedgerSpace and SearchSpace
-   - Deployed on AWS EC2 instances (t3.medium)
+   - Deployed on AWS EC2 instances (t3.xlarge)

 Neo4j instances are defined and deployed automatically through the Terraform configuration in `terraform/main.tf` and `terraform/neo4j.tf`.

 Key aspects of Neo4j deployment:
-- The Neo4j Enterprise license is stored as a GitHub secret (`NEO4J_ENTERPRISE_LICENSE`).
+- The Neo4j Enterprise license is stored as a GitHub secret (`NEO4J_ENTERPRISE_LICENSE`) and must be inputted manually.
 - Deployment workflows retrieve the license and pass it to Terraform.
 - Terraform provisions Neo4j instances and applies the license.
-- A post-deployment configuration step updates the AWS Systems Manager Parameter Store with the actual Neo4j instance details.
+- Neo4j bolt URLs are generated during deployment and stored as GitHub secrets.

 ### Neo4j Access Management

 The deployment process manages several key components for secure Neo4j access:

-1. Neo4j Public Key:
+1. Neo4j Usernames:
-   - Purpose: Used for SSH access to the EC2 instances running Neo4j.
-   - Storage: AWS Systems Manager Parameter Store
-   - Usage in Terraform:
-     - Retrieved from SSM and used to create an EC2 Key Pair
-     - Associated with Neo4j EC2 instances for SSH access
-   - Generation and Management:
-     - To generate a new SSH key pair, use the following command:
-       ```
-       ssh-keygen -t rsa -b 2048 -C "neo4j_access_key" -f ./neo4j_key
-       ```
-     - This will create two files: `neo4j_key` (private key) and `neo4j_key.pub` (public key)
-     - Store the content of `neo4j_key.pub` in the AWS Systems Manager Parameter Store
-     - Keep the `neo4j_key` file secure and use it for SSH access to the Neo4j instances
-     - Update the parameter in AWS SSM whenever you need to rotate the key

-2. Neo4j Username and Password:
    - Purpose: Used for authentication to the Neo4j database.
-   - Storage: Defined as separate variables for LedgerSpace and SearchSpace in AWS Systems Manager Parameter Store
-   - Usage in Terraform:
-     - Retrieved from SSM and used in the EC2 user data script to set up and configure the Neo4j database
-     - Separate credentials for LedgerSpace and SearchSpace instances
+   - Generation: Created during the deployment process as "neo4j" followed by 6 random digits.
+   - Storage: Generated and stored as GitHub Secrets for each environment.

+2. Neo4j Passwords:
+   - Purpose: Used for authentication to the Neo4j database.
+   - Generation: Secure, random passwords created during the deployment process.
+   - Storage: Generated and stored as GitHub Secrets for each environment.

 3. Neo4j Bolt URL:
    - Purpose: Used for connecting to the Neo4j database.
+   - Generation: Created during the deployment process based on the EC2 instance's private IP.
+   - Storage: Generated and stored as GitHub Secrets for each environment.

+4. SSH Key Pair:
+   - Purpose: Used for secure SSH access to the EC2 instances running Neo4j.
-   - Generation: Created during the deployment process, not set in advance
+   - Generation: Created during the initial deployment process.
-   - Storage: AWS Systems Manager Parameter Store
+   - Storage:
-   - Usage:
-     - Not directly used in EC2 setup
+     - Public key: Stored in AWS EC2 Key Pairs.
+     - Private key: Stored as a GitHub Secret for secure access.

+These components are generated during the initial deployment process for both LedgerSpace and SearchSpace databases.
+The deployment process will output these secrets once for secure manual storage, ensuring they are not lost.
+For subsequent deployments, these secrets are retrieved from the appropriate GitHub environment.

+### Additional Managed Variables

+The following variables are also managed through the deployment process:

+1. Neo4j Enterprise License:
+   - Purpose: Enables Enterprise features of Neo4j.
+   - Storage: Stored as a GitHub Secret, manually inputted.

+2. AWS Region:
+   - Purpose: Regional AWS cluster to deploy to.
+   - Value: Stored as a GitHub Secret, manually inputted.

+3. Domain Name:
-     - Retrieved from SSM for application configuration and database connections
+   - Purpose: Used for configuring DNS and SSL certificates.
-     - No need to store as environment secrets

-These components are managed securely through AWS Systems Manager Parameter Store, ensuring they are not exposed in the codebase while still allowing for automated deployment and secure access to Neo4j instances.
+   - Value: Hardcoded based on the deployment environment.

+4. External Service Credentials:
+   - Purpose: Authentication for any external services integrated with the application.
+   - Storage: Stored as GitHub Secrets.

+Usage in Terraform and Deployment:
+- All these secrets and variables are retrieved from GitHub Secrets and used in the Terraform scripts and EC2 user data to set up and configure the Neo4j databases and associated infrastructure.
+- Separate credentials and configurations are maintained for LedgerSpace and SearchSpace instances, as well as for different environments (development, staging, production).

 ## Neo4j License Management